vittorio15/Statelyzer/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Using the Ai summary
+## Using the AI summary

-In order to access the Ai summary you need to become a google developer, join the early preview program and follow these guides:
+To access the AI summary feature, follow these steps:

+1. Become a Google Developer: You need to be part of the Google Developer Program.
+Sign up and join the early preview program for the AI tools.

+2. Follow These Guides:

 https://docs.google.com/forms/d/e/1FAIpQLSfZXeiwj9KO9jMctffHPym88ln12xNWCrVkMY_u06WfSTulQg/viewform